cnyahia/CausalImpact/review-bias.md

 We can first implement *matching* to control for confounders and then infer the causal impact of the double-blind review process.

 In brief, for every subject in the double-blind group, matching finds a corresponding subject in the single-blind group that has similar characteristics.
 We refer to those characteristics as covariates/confounders (these covariates can be the author’s country of origin/academic rank/gender).
-Then, we create a list of matched pairs, and we infer the causal impact of double-blind reviews by applying a *paired t-test* on the difference between the double-blind review score and the single-blind review score.
+Then, we create a list of matched pairs, and we infer the causal impact of double-blind reviews by applying a *paired t-test* between the double-blind review score and the single-blind review score.

 To find the impact of double-blind reviews on subsets of authors with the same feature (e.g., all authors with the same country of origin), we can isolate the matched pairs that have the desired feature and then infer the causal impact for that specific group.